 Students can find employment in diverse fields such as business, education, government and health care.
 Graduates of the program have pursued positions as:

 For detailed descriptions of some of these positions, please visit our Job Descriptions and Definitions page.

 Also checkout the Salary Calculator from Learning Solutions Magazine.

-The ISD program gives students the opportunity to receive career services.
 Students can take advantage of the services and resources available through the UMBC Career Service Center.Services include resume review, job search strategies and guidance, job interview preparation and more.
 In person or phone appointments may be scheduled online (via UMBCworks), in person (Math/Psychology 212), or by phone (410-455-2216).
-To schedule an appointment please visit http://careers.umbc.edu/aboutus/appointments/
+To schedule an appointment please visit https://careers.umbc.edu/aboutus/appointments/

 Career changers make up approximately 1/3 of the students who attend the ISD-TS program.
 The program is customized for people who are advancing or changing fields.
 You can build on previous experience or learn new skills sets with in-class or online training methods.